Lecture Notes in Quantum Mechanics

-Having postulated that all possible pure states can be regarded as forming an Hilbert space, it still does not help us to define the notion of quantum state in the statistical sense.
-We need a second postulate that would imply the following: If a full set of measurements is performed (in the statistical sense), then one should be able to predict (in the statistical sense) the result of any other measurement.
-For example, in the case of spins 1/2, say that I measure the average polarization $M_i$ in the $i=X,Y,Z$ directions.
-Can one predict the result for $M_n$, where $\bm{n}$ is a unit vector pointing in an arbitrary direction.
+{\bf Example:} In the case of spins 1/2, say that one measures the average polarization $M_i$ in the $i=X,Y,Z$ directions.
+Can one predict the result for $M_n$, where $\bm{n}$ is a unit vector pointing in an arbitrary direction?
 According to the second postulate of quantum mechanics (see next section) the answer is positive.
 Indeed experiments reveal that $M_n = \bm{n} \cdot M$.
 Taking together the above two postulates, our objective would be to derive and predict such linear relations from our conception of Hilbert space.
 In the spin~$1/2$ example we would like to view $M_n = \bm{n} \cdot M$ as arising from the $\mbox{dim}{=}2$ representation of the rotation group.
 Furthermore, we would like to derive more complicated relations that would apply to other representations (higher spins).

 \sheadC{The four Postulates of Quantum Mechanics}